Sampling two-dimensional isometric tensor network states: Numerical demonstrations

 We first tested the isoTNS sampling Algorithm~\ref{alg:iso_sample} by sequentially drawing independent samples to build up empirical distributions $p_{\mathrm{emp}}$ for the GHZ-state \eqref{eq:GHZ} and the W-state \eqref{eq:W}.
 We compared these empirical distributions with the analytically known distributions $p$ and measure their distance using KL-divergence

 where $\mathcal{S}$ is the set of possible outcomes (2 for GHZ-state and $L^2$ for W-state).
-As mentioned above, the GHZ-state and the W-state are constructed as isoTNS with bond-dimension at most $2$.
 When contracting columns in step 3 of the sampling algorithm~\ref{alg:iso_sample} we use the zip-up algorithm with maximum bond-dimension 2, which yields no truncation error.
 With no truncation error, the isoTNS sampling algorithm is perfect \cite{Djuric2002} in the sense that each sample is independent and drawn directly from the underlying distribution.

 We considered both states on $8 \times 8$ and $16 \times 16$ lattices.
 For each state and system size we constructed $10$ empirical distributions using various numbers of samples $N$.
 The KL-divergence \eqref{eq:KL} as a function of $N$ is shown in Figure~\ref{fig:GHZ_W_KL}.
 The blue line indicate the median KL-divergence of the $10$ independent Monte Carlo trials and the shaded regions indicate the 16th–84th percentile range over independent trials.
 For the GHZ-state we find that the error of the empirical distribution is lower than that of the W-state when fixing the number of samples.
 This is because there are only two possible outcomes for GHZ state.
 For the W-state, the number of outcomes $L^2$ increases with the lattice size and hence the error increases with $L$ for a fixed number of samples.
 We observe that in all cases convergence follows the expected $N^{-1}$ Monte Carlo convergence rate.